riclolsen/json-scada/src/OPC-UA-Client/README.md

 * _**enabled**_ [Boolean] - Controls the enabling of the connection.
 Use false here to disable the connection. **Mandatory parameter**.
 * _**commandsEnabled**_ [Boolean] - Allows to disable commands (messages in control direction) for a connection.
 Use false here to disable commands. **Mandatory parameter**.
 * _**endpointURLs**_ [Array of Strings] - Array of server endpoints URLs (only the first server is currently supported). **Mandatory parameter**.
+* _**configFileName**_ [String] - Name of the config file (with absolute path or relative to the bin folder).
+Default="../conf/Opc.Ua.DefaultClient.Config.xml".
+Use this file or crete new files to configure certificates and other OPC-UA parameters for a connection. **Optional parameter**.
 * _**stats**_ [Object] - Protocol statistics updated by the driver. **Mandatory parameter**.

 ## Configure JSON-SCADA tags for update (read from OPC-UA Server)